Undergraduate Programme

 3) Food Products and Processing

-The Minor in Wellness and Fitness Management is open to students from Food and Nutritional Sciences and other streams (Biosciences, Chemistry, Others).
+The Minor in Wellness and Fitness Management is open to students from Food and Nutritional Sciences and other streams (Biosciences, Chemistry, and Others).
 The Minors in Nutrition and Food Studies and Food Products and Processing are open to all streams.
-However, these minors are not available for B.S.
-(Hons.)/ B.S.
+However, these minors are not available to B.S.
+(Hons.) / B.S.
 (Hons.
 With Research) in Food and Nutritional Sciences students.

-The student then gets awarded a minor degree in that subject.
+The student is then awarded a minor degree in that subject.

 B.S.
 (Hons.) in Food and Nutritional Sciences